kobotoolbox/docs/source/merging_dataset_excel_power_query.md

 ## Troubleshooting:

--   Managing _repeat group_ at the moment is not supported in CSV format.
+-   Exporting _repeat groups_ is not supported in CSV format.
 You will need to download the data in XLS format.

 -   Microsoft Power Query for Excel is an Excel add-on.
 You can download it through this